“How can I pray for you?” This question is part of the fruitful conversation

 We are growing in like mind, body and soul as a church family." ~Louis &

 Rosa – Prayer Ministry

-Please submit your prayer request to Pastor Geis and the Prayer Ministry at St.
+Please submit your prayer request to the church office and the Prayer Ministry at St.

 John's by filling out the form below.
 Your request